Browser Hard Refresh. What it means and how to do it in each browser

 2.Firefox

-For Windows/Linux users: hold CTRL and press F5 on the keyboard or hold CTRL, Shift and R keys together.
+For Windows/Linux users: hold CTRL and press F5 on the keyboard or hold CTRL, Shift and press R on the keyboard.

 Perform hard refresh on Firefox, Windows

-For Mac users: hold Shift and press R on the keyboard or hold Cmd, Shift and R keys together.
+For Mac users: hold Shift and press R on the keyboard or hold Cmd, Shift and press R on the keyboard.

 Perform hard refresh on Firefox, Mac